AlonaZharova/Activity-based_recommendations/README.md

 Therefore, recommendations can be more easily integrated into daily life supporting the acceptance of the system in a long-term perspective.

-**Keywords:** Activity Prediction  Recommendation System  Demand Response  Energy Efficiency  CO2 Emissions
+**Keywords:** Activity Prediction, Recommendation System, Demand Response, Energy Efficiency, CO2 Emissions